 This may sound like anything but an American brand but the brewery is actually based in Wisconsin and was founded back in 1867.
 Their fresh and sassy shandies can be found nationally, especially during summer months, and for good reason.
 It’s light and fruity but not overly sweet and so still awfully refreshing on a hot summer afternoon.Buy Now

 Coleman Cooler Steel-Belted Cooler, $69.99 on Amazon

 A slick, durable cooler to house your summer BBQ booze.

-Ballast Point is a nice balanced lager for all your summer BBQ and Fourth of July needs.
+Ballast Point is a nicely balanced lager for all your summer BBQ and Fourth of July needs.
 It’s made in San Diego and can be found nationally.
-It’s clean drinking and if you’re drawn to Budweiser, Heineken, or other medium bodied lagers, give Ballast Point a shot to change things up and support a smaller brewery.
+It’s clean drinking and if you’re drawn to Budweiser, Heineken, or other medium-bodied lagers, give Ballast Point a shot to change things up and support a smaller brewery.

 And lest we forget the wine.
 It’s not news that this great nation is chock-full of fabulous wineries (even if most happen to reside on the west coast).
 Here are a few perfect for summer as recommended by our editorial team.

 Our Editor at Large Joey Skladany‘s go-to red for any special occasions or fancy summer BBQs.
 Smooth, easy-drinking, and pairs well with grilled food.
 At $38, you may not want to stock an open bar with it but it’s the perfect bottle to bring as a gift.Buy Now